César Armando Librado Legorreta

-César Armando Librado Legorreta (born 1981 in Tenango del Valle) is a Mexican serial killer known as El Coqueta, who was convicted of six rapes and murders of women in the Greater Mexico City.
+César Armando Librado Legorreta (born 1982 in Tenango del Valle) is a Mexican serial killer known as El Coqueto, who was convicted of six rapes and murders of women in the Greater Mexico City.

 Modus operandi

 Legoretta's modus operandi was to take advantage of his job as a driver on Route 2 that ran from Metro Chapultepec to Tlalnepantla de Baz, where late at night and early in the morning he would rape and kill women aged between 17 and 34.
 To gain his victims' trust, he simulated that his vehicle had broken down; he would then drop off all the passengers except one girl, who he'd offer to take outside if she wanted to help fix the problem, but before arriving at the place he would change the route, rape the girl and kill her afterwards, dropping her body in the Tlalnepantla channel.
 Sometimes this method would vary, since the victim would be the last passenger before arriving at the destination.